 Tap Into Your Spiritual Side

-Spirituality is big in Dahab, with many hotels offering classes in yoga, qi gong and meditation.
+Spirituality is big in Dahab, with many hotels offering classes in yoga, qi gong, and meditation.
 Several yoga classes are aimed especially at freedivers, incorporating Pranayama breathing techniques to help students increase their breath-hold time and achieve mental balance underwater.
-If you’re looking for a more immersive yoga experience, keep an eye out for full moon retreats to the nearby wadis, where the silence and serenity of the desert helps to inspire your inner wellbeing.
+If you’re looking for a more immersive yoga experience, keep an eye out for full moon retreats to the nearby wadis, where the silence and serenity of the desert help to inspire your inner wellbeing.
 Multi-day retreats also exist, combining beachfront yoga classes with open-air sessions amidst the dunes and canyons of the Sinai Desert.Continue to 9 of 12 below.

 09 of 12

 After an early morning dive, head to Ralph’s German Bakery, a Dahab institution since 2009.
 There are two stores - one in Assalah Square and one near Lighthouse Reef.
 Both specialize in German filter coffee and mouthwatering pastries made according to the master baker’s traditional Bavarian recipes.
 You can also enjoy breakfasts and light lunches (think salads, sandwiches, and omelets), or pick up freshly baked bread for a beach picnic or trip to Ras Abu Galum.
 Above all, both bakeries are a great place to meet other travelers, to surf the free WiFi or relax with a novel from the book-swap library.

 Sip Cocktails at Yalla Bar